Chapter IV Aids for Necessary Living Expenses Required for Period during the Handling of Labor Incidents

 Article 24

-When a worker applies for Living Expenses Aids for the first time, he/she shall registrate at a public employment services institution for job placement.
+When a worker applies for Living Expenses Aid for the first time, he/she shall register at a public employment services institution for job placement.

 When a worker continues to apply for Living Expenses Aids, he/she shall in person apply for job placement to the public employment services institution each time and submit two job-interview records.